 What is mud fever and how to treat it

-It’s perhaps a measure of just how wet our climate is, that discussions about mud fever rage among the equestrian community along with the fact that despite the best efforts of scientists, there’s still no vaccine for it.
+It’s perhaps a measure of just how wet our climate is, that discussions about mud fever rage among the equestrian community, along with the fact that despite the best efforts of scientists, there’s still no vaccine for it.

 What is Mud Fever?

-To give it its proper name, ‘Pastern Dermatitis’, Mud Fever refers to a whole range of skin reactions to a number of different irritants.
-You may hear it also referred to as “greasy heels” or “cracked heels”.
+To give it its proper name, ‘Pastern Dermatitis’, mud fever refers to a whole range of skin reactions to a number of different irritants.
+You may also hear it referred to as “greasy heels” or “cracked heels”.

-The horse’s skin provides a home for many foreign bodies such as bacterial organisms, as well as fungi and other parasites.
+The horse’s skin provides a home for many foreign bodies such as bacterial organisms, fungi and other parasites.
 When the skin is healthy, they don't cause a problem.
 However if the skin is compromised, the organism is able to enter the horse’s body through the compromised skin.
 Once inside, the infectious agent known as ‘Dermatophilus Congolensis’, then multiplies in the damp, warm epidermal layers.
 Its threadlike tentacles spread in all directions from the original entry point.
 The result is an acute inflammatory reaction.

 Under normal circumstances, it lives in soil as “spores” which can actually survive from year to year.
 However, these spores are activated by wet weather and this is why it’s more common when the ground is wet.

-What causes Mud Fever?
+What Causes Mud Fever?

-In the winter the rain and mud soften and weaken the skin as does frequent washing off of mud when a horse is brought in from the field.
+In the winter, the rain and mud soften and weaken the skin, as does frequent washing off of mud when a horse is brought in from the field.

-Genetic factors are considered to be important as well as some horses never get mud fever even when turned out in the wettest conditions while others are affected every year.
+Genetic factors are considered to be important as well, as some horses never get mud fever, even when turned out in the wettest conditions, while others are affected every year.

-Some soil types seem to be predisposed to giving horses Mud Fever which may explain why several horses in the same field may get it.
+Some soil types seem to be predisposed to giving horses mud fever, which may explain why several horses in the same field may get it.

 And it is for some of the causes outlined above, that wet and muddy conditions are not always necessary for mud fever to occur.

-Signs of mud fever
+Signs of Mud Fever